 - Omega-3 essential fatty acids

-L-Theanine is an amino acid that helps increase the level of dopamine in the brain, the neurotransmitter responsible for feelings of pleasure, self-satisfaction and self-esteem, as well as serotonin, both of which drop dramatically during periods of stress and overwork, L-Theanine produces a tranquilizing effect on the brain, allowing better concentration while feeling relaxed and free of anxiety.
+L-Theanine is an amino acid that helps increase the level of dopamine in the brain, the neurotransmitter responsible for feelings of pleasure, self-satisfaction and self-esteem, as well as serotonin, both of which drop dramatically during periods of stress and overwork, L-Theanine produces a tranquillizing effect on the brain, allowing better concentration while feeling relaxed and free of anxiety.

-Omega-3 fatty acids play a crucial role in the development of brain cells, a contribution of overall health.
+Omega-3 fatty acids play a crucial role in the development of brain cells, a contribution to overall health.
 Omega-3s can help improve memory, learning ability and the ability to concentrate both in adults and children.

 In less than 40 minutes, you will feel more alert, and notice an improvement in your mental and emotional state, for a period of 8 to 12 hours.